Johnnyawesom/GrdProgII/Bibliotek/ReadMe.md

 ----
 ### Changelog:
+- v1.3.0
+  - Added new "List all books" function.
+  - Refactored code to ensure logical coherence between classes and methods
+  - Redesigned menu to be more reader-friendly
+  - Added keylisten to intro section to allow for skipping (still minor issue with mid-sequence execution)

 - v1.2
   - Expanded Load function so that it now mounts data, rather than simply displaying it.
   - Added minor example of Unit Testing (see: XUnitTestProject1 in this repo).